qa-apps/lv_gov_regression/README.md

 lv_gov_regression
 ==================

-End‑to‑end QA automation in Python using Playwright + pytest for the public website `latvian.gov.lv`.
+End‑to‑end QA automation in Python using Playwright + pytest for the public website `latvija.gov.lv`.

 What this repo provides: